-- Ensure you have fair and equal access to services throughout and are treated with dignity and respect at all times regardless of background, age, disability, gender, gender reassignment, race, nationality, religion, belief or sexual orientation.
+- Ensure you have fair and equal access to services throughout and are treated with dignity and respect at all times regardless of age, disability, gender identity, marriage and civil partnership, pregnancy and maternity, race, religion or belief, sex or sexual orientation.
 Where required, additional support will be provided and any reasonable adjustments made to ensure that you have access to information and support services; - Work together and in partnership with victim and witness support organisations to ensure you are provided with the best service possible; and - We will each ensure that we comply with our respective Complaints Policies, details of which are found below.